VenoMave: Targeted Poisoning Against Speech Recognition: Evaluation

-\mypar{Attack Success Rate.} In all experiments, \sys{} aims to induce a targeted misclassification for a single utterance, when the victim's model is trained on the poisoned dataset.
+In all experiments, an attacker aims to induce a targeted misclassification for a single utterance.
 If the targeted misclassification is not triggered, we consider the attack as failed.
-Therefore, the \emph{attack success rate} describes the percentage of successful~attacks.
+The \emph{attack success rate} then describes the percentage of successful~attacks.